 “In 2016, our daughters were home from college on a break and we were looking for something fun to do as a family,” Mike says.
 “We went to Painting with a Twist in Ohio, and had such a great time that my wife and I decided that it was something we could move south and do.

 “We owned a condo in Myrtle Beach already, and always liked coming here.
 We thought it was a nice community, with a nice change of seasons, but no snow.
 So Chris retired from public school teaching Spanish, and we moved here and opened our own franchise location.

 “At Painting with a Twist, we create fun art, not fine art.
 People come as a group or individually, and take a class and learn how to paint a painting.”

-Classes last from 2-3 hours.
-And patrons can select from creating a traditional canvas painting, to painting on wood, wine glasses, or their new medium: Rebeca Flott Screen Art— a wood screen painting in which mud is applied over a screen and then paint is applied over the mud.
+Classes last from 2-3 hours, during which time, people can select from creating a traditional canvas painting to painting on wood, wine glasses, or their newest medium: a Rebeca Flott screen.
+This is a type of wood screen painting; mud is applied over a screen and then paint is applied over the mud.
 The screen can be hung in the window and light comes in around the 3D painting.

 Mike and Chris are passionate about giving back to the local community.

 “We hold what’s called a Painting with a Purpose event— where we give 50% of our proceeds back to a charity,” Mike says.
 “Our goal is to hold them monthly.
 We are looking for charities on an ongoing basis to partner with to be recipients.”